The galaxy of Coxeter groups: History of the problem, classical results and conjectures

 As discussed in the previous subsection, twists provide a way to move within a fixed layer of the Coxeter galaxy.
-For a given Coxeter system $(W,S)$ with complete Coxeter graph $\CCGo$ one may obtain by a nontrivial twist a non-isomorphic complete Coxeter graph $\CCGo'$ of the same rank which defines the same group.
+For a given Coxeter system $(W,S)$ with complete Coxeter graph $\CCGo$ one may obtain by a nontrivial twist a nonisomorphic complete Coxeter graph $\CCGo'$ which defines the same group.
 It is shown in \cite{BMMN} that not only does $\CCGo$ have the same rank as $\CCGo'$, they also define the same set of reflections.
 This theorem motivated the following conjecture, which was first stated as Conjecture~8.1 in \cite{BMMN}.
 See also \cite[Conjecture~7.3]{NuidaSurvey}.
 Note that any two reflection-compatible Coxeter systems for a same $W$ automatically have the same rank by Theorem~3.8. in \cite{BMMN}.

-\begin{conj}[The (reflection compatible) twist conjecture] Let $(W,S)$ and $(W,S')$ be two reflection-compatible (cf. \cref{def:reflectioncompatible}) Coxeter systems for the same group $W$.
-Let $\CCGo$ and $\CCGo'$ be their respective complete Coxeter diagrams.
-Then the complete graph $\CCGo'$ can be obtained from $\CCGo$ by a sequence of elementary twists. \end{conj}
+\begin{conj}[The (reflection-compatible) twist conjecture] Let $(W,S)$ and $(W,S')$ be two reflection-compatible (cf. \cref{def:reflectioncompatible}) Coxeter systems for the same group $W$.
+Let $\CCGo$ and $\CCGo'$ be their respective complete Coxeter graphs.
+Then the complete graph $\CCGo'$ can be obtained from $\CCGo$ by a finite sequence of twists. \end{conj}

-In other words, it was conjectured that Coxeter systems are \emph{reflection rigid} up to diagram twisting.
+In other words, it was conjectured that Coxeter systems are \emph{reflection-rigid} up to diagram twisting.
 See for example \cite{NuidaSurvey} for a precise definition.

 \begin{dfn}[Twist equivalence] Suppose $\CCGo$ and $\CCGo'$ are two complete Coxeter graphs.
-We say that $\CCGo$ and $\CCGo'$ are \emph{twist equivalent} if one can be obtained from the other by a sequence of elementary twists. \end{dfn}
+We say that $\CCGo$ and $\CCGo'$ are \emph{twist equivalent} if one can be obtained from the other by a finite sequence of twists. \end{dfn}